Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto

 In conclusion, in order to explain the observed soft SED, $E_{B-V}=0.48, 0.57, 0.37$ mag are required for Case I, II, and III, respectively.
 This result implies that the ISM in the host galaxy or the circumburst medium of GRB~240825A has a significant effect on the extinction to the observed afterglow.
 This is consistent with the general picture that long GRBs are favored to originate from star formation regions.

 Next, we further check whether the level of extinction evolves during the afterglow decay.
 If the extinction evolves as the afterglow decays, the temporal decay index $\alpha$ would also vary in the individual bands.
-We use an independent temporal power-law decay to fit each light curve in the individual different bands, then measure the magnitudes at different epochs by interpolating the fitted light curves.
-The SEDs of the optical afterglow at different epochs are shown in the top panel of Figure \ref{multised}.
+We use an independent temporal power-law decay to fit each light curve in the individual different bands, then measure the magnitudes at certain epochs by interpolating the fitted light curves.
+After deducting the contribution from the host galaxy, the SEDs of the optical afterglow at different epochs are shown in the top panel of Figure \ref{multised}.
 We can see that the SED hardens as the afterglow decays.
+The spectral index evolves from $\beta=3.02$ to $\beta=2.14$ from 100s to 3000s in the first day, and becomes $\beta\sim1$ in the next few days.
 If the hardening of the SED is attributed to the evolution of the extinction, the color excess $E_{B-V}$ would decrease as the afterglow decay.
 In the bottom panel of Figure \ref{multised}, we plot the evolution of the color excess $E_{B-V}$ for Case I, II, and III, respectively.